datacharmer/dbdeployer/README.md

 You can list the available MySQL versions with

-    $ dbdeployer versions
+    $ dbdeployer versions # Alias: available

-Also "available" is a recognized alias for this command.
+Optionally, you can ask for only the versions of a given flavor (`dndeployer versions --flavor=ndb`)  or to show all the versions distinct by flavor (`dbdeployer versions --by-flavor`)

 And you can list which sandboxes were already installed

     $ dbdeployer sandboxes # Aliases: installed, deployed

 The command "usage" shows how to use the scripts that were installed with each sandbox.